SAEs Are Good for Steering -- If You Select the Right Features: Introduction

 In this work, we formalize two distinct roles that features can play: \textbf{input features}, which capture patterns within the model’s input, and \textbf{output features}, whose main role is to directly influence the tokens the model generates.
 To find them, we propose \textbf{input scores} and \textbf{output scores}.
 First, we obtain a representative set of tokens for each feature by applying the logit lens to SAE weights; this projects the weights directly into the vocabulary space \cite{nostalgebraist, saelogitlens}.
 We define input features as having high input scores---i.e., high overlap between their top-activating tokens and top logit lens tokens.
 We define output features as having high output scores---i.e., intervening on the feature increases the probability of its top logit lens tokens in the final output distribution.
 Notably, the input score can be computed in parallel for all features over a general dataset; the output score requires only one forward pass and no concept-specific data.
 We quantitatively show that these roles rarely co-occur and tend to emerge at different layers in the model.
 Specifically, features in earlier layers primarily act as detectors of input patterns, while features in later layers are more likely to drive the model’s outputs, consistent with prior analyses of LLM neuron functionality \cite{lad2024mstages,marks2025sparse}.

-By calculating the input and output scores of features extracted from Gemma2 (2B and 9B) \cite{team2024gemma}, we show that features with high output scores are more effective for coherent and high-quality steering (\Cref{fig:main} demonstrates the feature selection process). \Cref{fig:steering} demonstrates the difference when steering with input features vs.\ output features: steering with a feature that has a high input score but low output score fails to meaningfully influence the generation.
+By calculating the input and output scores of features extracted from Gemma-2 (2B and 9B) \cite{team2024gemma}, we show that features with high output scores are more effective for coherent and high-quality steering.
+This yields a practical feature selection method, illustrated in \Cref{fig:main}: starting with a (typically small) set of candidate features for steering, our scores are computed over this set to select a more effective subset. \Cref{fig:steering} demonstrates the difference when steering with input features vs.\ output features: steering with a feature that has a high input score but low output score fails to meaningfully influence the generation.
 In contrast, steering using a feature with high output score and low input score yields better steering, as well as more fluent and semantically coherent completions.

 We demonstrate the effectiveness of these insights on the recent AxBench \cite{wu2025axbench}, a benchmark for evaluating steering methods.
 While AxBench found SAEs to be poor for steering, our feature selection results in a 2--3x improvement, causing SAE steering (an unsupervised method) to score significantly closer to supervised methods like LoRA \cite{xu2024lora}.